-All applications submitted under the application round will be carefully assessed against the criteria set out in this application prospectus and the application form.
-Applications will also be assessed in terms of outputs, track record and value for money e.g. assessors will check your budget to see that you have given due consideration to staff numbers and participant costs as well as any training fees or other external consultancy.
+All applications submitted under the application round will be carefully assessed against the criteria set out in this guidance and the application form.
+Projects will also be assessed in terms of outputs, track record and value for money e.g. assessors will check your budget to see that you have given due consideration to staff numbers and participant costs as well as any training fees or other external consultancy.

-Funds are limited and not all projects that apply will receive funding.
-It is therefore important that you demonstrate in your project application how your project meets the criteria laid out in this prospectus.
+Funds are limited and not all projects which apply will receive funding.
+It is therefore important that you demonstrate in your project application how your project meets the criteria laid out in this guidance.

-Once the assessor is satisfied that your project and organisation is eligible for support, the rest of your application will be scored by awarding points against each of the assessment questions - the application form sets out the points available for each question.

-Instructions on completing the application form are included with each question and should be read carefully before you complete your answer.
+Once the assessor is satisfied that your project and organisation is eligible for support, the rest of your application will be scored by awarding points against each of the assessment questions.
+Instructions on completing the application form are attached to each question in the application and should be read carefully before you complete your answer.
+Each application will be scored separately by two independent assessors.
+The application form sets out the points available for each part of each question.